pzsette/SubscriptionsManager/report.md

 ## Introduction

-This project is a simple application built using the Test-Driven Development (**TDD**) methodology together with Build Automation and Continuous Integration service.
+This project is a simple application built using the Test-Driven Development (**TDD**) methodology together with **Build Automation** and **Continuous Integration** services.
 This application allows a user to store informations about differents subscriptions and track the monthly spending for all of them.

 ## Application features